codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/pipelines.md

 1. Enable **Set minimum required disk space** and either retain the default displayed or change as needed.

->You can also configure the disk space for a [specific trigger]({{site.baseurl}}/docs/configure-ci-cd-pipeline/triggers/git-triggers) used by the pipeline and override the pipeline value, or for a specific run.

 ## Using Pipeline Templates